-For tax year 2020, recipients born during the period January 1, 1946 through December 31, 1952, are eligible to deduct \$20,000 against all income, not just retirement benefits.
+For tax year 2016, recipients born during the period January 1, 1946 through January 1, 1950, are eligible to deduct \$20,000 against all income, not just retirement benefits.
 If the recipient will be filing a joint return and the older spouse was born during the period detailed above, the deduction is \$40,000 against all income.
-Recipients born during the period January 1, 1946 through December 31, 1952, may continue to use the MI W-4P so that they have the appropriate amount withheld from their income.
+Recipients born during the period January 1, 1946 through January 1, 1950, may continue to use the MI W-4P so that they have the appropriate amount withheld from their income.

-Recipients born after 1952 may not deduct retirement benefits on the Michigan Income Tax Return (MI-1040).
-For exceptions see lines 5 and 6.
+Recipients born after 1952 may not deduct retirement benefits on the Michigan Income Tax Return (MI-1040), except those age 62 who receive retirement benefits from governmental employment that was exempt from Social Security (see line 5).